dennyzhang/code.dennyzhang.com/count-complete-tree-nodes/README.md

     ## Basic Ideas: Cut the examine dataset into half
     ##              Check height of sub-tree and right-tree
+    ##              For each divide-conquer, one half will be solved without recursive
     ##
     ##    Sample Data:
     ##             1